Skip to content

 time_domain_magnetic_model.add_materials([air_material, copper_material, steel_material])

-More complex materials like hysteric, laminated and superconducting materials are supported in their respective modules.
+More complex materials such as hysteretic, laminated, and superconducting materials are supported in their respective modules.

 Conditions